Day 1: Dhaka arrival and a slow orientation to the city

 It is a beautiful marshland where thousands of lilies and lotus bloom.
 Birdwatchers and nature lovers have begun frequenting it.
 An observation tower promises the visitors a good view of the beel, its residents and winter visitors.
 During the winter season, many migratory birds find their nesting ground at this place.
 Among many migratory birds, some species have found their home here for living & nesting permanently.

 Please note that around 3km road just before the wetland is in lousy condition, difficult to access by sedan cars but no problem for 4X4 driven vehicle (Jeep) or even minivans.
 Either we have to walk three kilometres or drive by a 4 X 4 vehicle (rainy season).

 Drive back to the resort for dinner and overnight stay.

-Day 9: Sreemangal to Dhaka by Train
+Day 8: Sreemangal Dhaka

 You will be transferred to the train station according to your train ETD.
 Have a pleasant train journey to Dhaka.
 Upon arrival at Dhaka Train Station, you will be transferred to your hotel in the Diplomatic Zone.